The ZWave binding supports an interface to a wireless Z-Wave home automation network.

 A secondary controller can receive an updated list of network nodes from the primary controller…

 A database of device information is required for Z-Wave since there is no way to know the devices configuration directly from the device.
 Some Z-Wave command classes have preset configuration, and these we can implicitly configure, however the configuration command class has no device specific declarations.
 This data is normally provided by the device manufacturer in the manual, or on their website.

 The binding makes use of the database to derive device names, and provide a list of channels that are available on the device.
 If there is no database entry, then (currently) the device will show up as Unknown in the things list.

-Devices are identified in the database by 4 pieces of information that are provided by the device during the initial discovery process.
+Devices are identified in the database by 4 pieces of information that are provided by the device during the initial discovery process which is performed after a device is included into the network.
 These are -: